brunoton/return-to-consciousness/complete-essay-jcs.md

 The historical analysis reveals that objective empiricism doesn't require materialist metaphysics, opening conceptual space that has been artificially constrained.
 But what specific alternative can occupy this space?
 While consciousness-first intuitions have ancient roots and attracted some quantum physics pioneers, no rigorous philosophical framework adequate to contemporary science existed—until Bernardo Kastrup's analytic idealism (Kastrup, 2019).

-Kastrup's achievement lies in developing the first scientifically-informed consciousness-first metaphysics that can genuinely compete with materialism on empirical and logical grounds.
-Unlike historical idealisms that often remained abstract, or quantum interpretations that focused narrowly on measurement problems, analytic idealism presents a comprehensive philosophical position that engages directly with neuroscience, addresses specific empirical questions, and provides testable predictions.
+Kastrup’s achievement lies in developing the first scientifically informed, consciousness-first metaphysics that can genuinely compete with materialism on empirical and logical grounds.
+Unlike historical idealisms, which often remained abstract, or quantum interpretations that focused narrowly on specific puzzles such as the measurement problem and quantum non-locality, analytic idealism presents a comprehensive philosophical position that engages directly with neuroscience, addresses specific empirical questions, and provides testable predictions.

 ### The Fundamental Inversion